 This course is primarily intended for those students who enjoy math puzzles, problems and challenges.
 Students will explore problems from a variety of branches of mathematics and learn the process of how to unlock the solutions.
 Students will work individually and in small group settings on both classic and interactive math puzzles and problems.
 All work will be completed in class and as a result, no homework will be assigned.
 This course will also help to improve your conceptual understanding of mathematics which will help prepare you for future advanced mathematics courses.
 If you are a freshman or sophomore who enjoys mathematics, then this course may be just what you are looking for.

-Prerequisite: You should have successfully completed Algebra 1 Honors, Algebra 1 CP-A with at least an 85 average or concurrent enrollment in Geometry Honors.
+Prerequisite: Successful completion of Algebra 1 Honors, Algebra 1 CPA with at least an 85 average or concurrent enrollment in Geometry Honors.